ktonon/two-medium-model/README.md

 to tidal flexing.
 But under 2MM, Io occupies the deepest region of Jupiter's compressed LCM environment.
 Its interior is perpetually stirred by both tidal motions and a highly modulated GCM flux.
-Every compression cycle strengthens the probability of LCM-wave collapse events; every temperature rise increases the frequency of nuclear close-approaches.
+Every compression cycle strengthens the probability of LCM-wave confinement events; every temperature rise increases the frequency of nuclear close-approaches.
 The result is a world in which volcanism is not merely an effect of tides but a structural outcome of living within Jupiter's